laya-am/charity-coding-workshop/material/xmasCard.md

 ---
-title: "X-mas Card"
+title: "Holiday Card"
 date: "December 2022"
-excerpt: "Steps to build your own Xmas card"
+excerpt: "Steps to build your own Holiday Card"
 cover_images: "/img/material/card.png"
 ---

-# Steps to create you own X-mas Card
+# Steps to create you own Holiday Card

 To build your own card we are going to start with the template code.
-To access it go to home -> Material -> Xmas Card.
+To access it go to home -> Material -> Holiday Card.
 This will open a new window / tab.

-# Code Structure.
+# Code Structure

 ```
 .
 ├── README.md
 ├── css // all our stylings go in this folder
 │   └── style.css // preferably this file
-├── images // the images we're going to pick from unless you want to upload your own.
-That image should also go here.
+├── images // the images we're going to pick from.
 │   ├── bokeh-ornament.jpg
 │   ├── bokeh-tree.jpg
 │   ├── candy-cane.jpg